igor-soldev/PromSketch-Standalone/README.md

 * Point to another TSDB/gateway: set `PROMSKETCH_REMOTE_WRITE_ENDPOINT="http://your-host:port/api/v1/write"` and optionally tune `PROMSKETCH_REMOTE_WRITE_TIMEOUT` (Go duration, e.g., `5s`, `1m`) to bound delivery latency (`PromsketchServer/main.go:198-207`).
 * Delivery path: payloads accepted by `/ingest` are forwarded asynchronously so ingest latency is unaffected (`PromsketchServer/main.go:645-690`).
 The background worker that serializes and posts the remote write request lives in `PromsketchServer/remote_write.go:25-91`.
 * Safety notes: timestamps are made monotonic per series and backpressure is applied with a bounded queue; check the log prefix `[REMOTE WRITE]` to confirm deliveries (`PromsketchServer/remote_write.go:39-91`).

-### Remote write vs scraping ports 71xx

-* **Remote write fan-out** pushes every ingested sample to a single remote-write endpoint for long-term/backup TSDBs.
-It runs asynchronously (no extra ingest latency) and requires the receiver feature on the target Prometheus/TSDB.
-Best when you need full-fidelity copies of ingest.
-* **Scraping ports 71xx** has Prometheus pull `:71xx/metrics` via the `promsketch_raw_groups` job (see `PromsketchServer/prometheus-config/prometheus.yml` and the auto-generated section from `UpdatePrometheusYML` in `PromsketchServer/main.go:214-274`).
-Those endpoints expose per-partition gauges plus RAW replicas of the latest ingested values (`PromsketchServer/main.go:720-763`), which is ideal for monitoring partition health and quick dashboards.
-* **When to choose**: use remote write for durable, sample-for-sample replication; use 71xx scraping to observe partition throughput/last values or when you cannot enable remote write on the TSDB.
-You can also run both: remote write for storage plus 71xx scraping for ops visibility.

 ### Configuration files (ingester & Prometheus)